LarysaHaurylavets/REST-API/README.md

 # REST-API

-1. a test to verify an http status code o	Validation: status code of the obtained response is 200 OK
+1. a test to verify an http status code
+  : status code of the obtained response is 200 OK

-2. a test to verify an http response header o	Validation: - the content-type header exists in the obtained response
+2. a test to verify an http response header
+  : - the content-type header exists in the obtained response
                 - the value of the content-type header is application/json; charset=utf-8

-3. a test to verify an http response body o	Validation: the content of the response body is the array of 10 users
+3. a test to verify an http response body
+  : the content of the response body is the array of 10 users